-Remember, that if there is a risk of immediate serious harm the DSL should be personally informed IMMEDIATELY.
-Do not delay informing the DSL simply to record the concern; this can be done retrospectively.
+Remember, that if there is a risk of mmediate serious harm the DSL Concern Sun should be personally informed MMEDIATELY.
+Do not delay Concern Date nforming the DSL simply to record the concern; this can be done Details of Co retrospectively.
+Is this u